 - A range of global and local dining options

 - 24-hour in-room Order-In

 - Relaxing massage at the Health Club

 A Little Extra

 - Vending machines

 Take advantage of my shuttle bus when you stay with me.

 Location, location, location.
-It’s an important consideration when planning any vacation, and Hotel Jen Puteri Harbour – being the only waterfront hotel in Johor — has what I feel is the perfect combination of spirited enthusiasm and tranquillity for the adventure-seeking traveller.
+It’s an important consideration when planning any vacation, and Hotel Jen Puteri Harbour – being the only waterfront hotel in Johor — is the combination of both spirited enthusiasm and tranquillity for the adventure-seeking traveller.
 While some of our closest neighbours are Sanrio Hello Kitty Town and Legoland, there is much more to seek out amongst the rainforests and beaches that cover this peninsula.
 What Johor lacks in high-octane attractions it more than makes up for with heartfelt experiences that bring visitors closer to its laidback culture.

 One of my favourite places to recommend to get acquainted with Johor is Tan Hiok Nie, also known as Heritage Row.
 At first glance, this 200-metre thoroughfare may come off as a no-frills collection of local businesses, but go a few shops in and its true character becomes apparent.
 Photographers are treated to 19th century colonial-styled buildings brought up to date by urban murals, while more community-minded visitors can readily strike up conversations with the local residents at the kopitiam (coffee shop).
 Wait in line at Hiap Joo Bakery for its delicious banana cake baked in a wood-fire oven.